Meet the Team

 Dr. Ahmad was instrumental in establishing the cardiac rehabilitation program.
 His leadership in establishing echocardiography and cardiac rhythm monitoring systems has been recognized by such publications as the Star Ledger.
 He is the co-author of a landmark study on the effect of diabetes mellitus on heart muscle.
 Dr. Ahmad has also taught at the Rutgers New Jersey Medical School as a clinical assistant professor.

 Dr. Ahmad has been selected as one of America’s Top Cardiologists, one of New Jersey’s Top Docs and one of the Leading Physicians of the World.
-Dr. Ahmad was also recognized by Marquis’ Who’s Who, which published his biography in their publications Who’s Who in the East (America) and Who’s Who in the World.
+Dr. Ahmad was also recognized by Marquis’ Who’s Who, which published his biography in their publications Who’s Who in America (Distinguished Listee) and Who’s Who in the World.
+He was awarded life time achievement award.

-Dr. Ahmad is married to ophthalmologist Arlene Ahmad, MD, who practices in Boonton, New Jersey.
+Dr. Ahmad is married to Arlene Ahmad, MD, ophthalmologist.